 The morning began with trying to find a comfortable space to work in.
 My wife works from home all the time so I was very aware that I was in her workspace and her routine was also about to change.

 At 9:30am I joined my first MSN Teams call.
-An opportunity to test our set ups, talk about our concerns, share some important hints and tips and plan for the day.
+An opportunity to test our setups, talk about our concerns, share some important hints and tips and plan for the day.
 It was hilarious and got the day off to a great start.
 Tips included sticking to your routine, taking regular breaks and trying to get some exercise.
-At lunchtime we scheduled a MSN Teams Lunch Club so that we could all come togther over lunch like we do everyday in the office.
-At was at this point that my wife and I created an imaginary work colleague to blame for leaving the dirty dishes in the sink!
+At lunchtime we scheduled a MSN Teams Lunch Club so that we could all come together over lunch like we do everyday in the office.
+It was at this point that my wife and I created an imaginary work colleague to blame for leaving the dirty dishes in the sink!

 At the end of the day we had our wrap up call to check in on each other.
 It was during this call I asked my colleagues for their opinions on working from home.
 What had gone well, not so well and what do we need to do to make this work for everyone.

 The overarching theme was the regular check-ins, particularly the lunch club.
 Some of us have family at home with us but others do not, and you can very quickly begin to feel isolated and alone.
 We may have contact with others via video or phone but you must put some time aside to have a social interaction, not just a work-related one.

 For those in our team who had previously worked from home this was the first time they had experienced this kind of social time with the rest of the team and this is something we would hope to continue as and when normality resumes.

 The experience was also a great team-building exercise.
 These are colleagues I spend a significant portion of my day with.
 I feel as if I know them well, we’ve talked about their lives, their families, their homes but now, I get to see this part of their lives.